The best classroom management strategies.

 It is also important to follow through on the disciplinary statements you assert because this reinforces your authority and discourages misbehaviour.
 Through being consistent you highlight that negative actions will cause undesirable consequences, which enables you to manage students’ behaviour effectively.
 (Click here to discover a range of useful teaching strategies).

 Classroom rules could include: listen attentively when others are talking, sit sensibly on your chair and value everyone’s opinions (positive attitude).
 Also, involve your students in creating the rules and make everyone accountable.

 Be a positive role model and demonstrate how students should behave in your classroom.
 Students learn from your actions and words, therefore you need to offer a positive example for them to follow.

-For example, don’t talk to your colleagues loudly when the class is working or stand on furniture, and definitely don’t use your phone in the classroom.
+For example, don’t talk to your colleagues loudly when the class is working or standing on furniture, and definitely don’t use your phone in the classroom.

 Give your students the power to openly express their ideas and make their own choices.
-Valuing students’ ideas not only enhances your lessons with fresh ideas but can develop students’ self-esteem and self-confidence.
+Valuing students’ ideas not only enhance your lessons with fresh ideas but can develop students’ self-esteem and self-confidence.

 Student feedback can also be a useful method for encouraging students to develop their own opinions and think critically.
 Understanding that everyone’s opinion matters heightens students’ respect for both you and their peers, which is an important part of effective classroom management.

 Examples can include: voting on whole-class activities, a suggestions box in the classroom and peer assessment.